snehamaganahalli/Semaphore/README.md

 Think of a parking lot with 10 spaces: Up to 10 cars can park at the same time.
 Number of free spaces is the semaphore value.
 He can give the car key to the guard.
 Eventhough the owner locks the carspace, the guard can also unlock it.

+Eg2:
+You have 2 printers available, lot of employess want to print it.

 Analogy:
 Imagine a single bathroom in a house.
 Only one person can use it at a time.
 The person who uses it (locks it) should only unlock it.